-How to Leverage the Crowdsourcing Business Model for Success in Innovation
+How to Leverage the Crowdsourcing Business Model for Innovation Success

 The primary idea of crowdsourcing has always been to obtain contributions for a cause from a large group of people.
 However, it has morphed into a collection of concepts and applications over the years.
 Today, you're most likely to encounter crowdsourcing online—with donation collection platforms such as GoFundMe and marketing shticks like Lay's "Do Us a Flavor" campaign.

-What type of person thought that cappucino-flavored potato chips would be a hit?
+What type of person thought that cappuccino-flavored potato chips would be a hit?
 Anyway, the crowdsourcing business model is the most important application of crowdsourcing methodology for innovation leaders to recognize.
-And today, you're in luck because we will cover everything you need to know to leverage the crowdsourcing business model for successful innovation.
+And today, you're in luck because we will cover everything you need to know to leverage the crowdsourcing business model for innovation success.

 What Are the 4 Types of Crowdsourcing?

-Before we delve into the crowdsourcing business model, it’s essential to understand the primary pillars of crowdsourcing.
+Before we delve into how the crowdsourcing business model fuels innovation, it’s essential to understand the primary pillars of crowdsourcing.
 Although crowdsourcing methods aren’t limited to these four concepts, the basis for the crowdsourcing business model is built upon crowd creation, crowd voting, crowd wisdom, and crowdfunding.

 This type of crowdsourcing refers to the collection of ideas from a group of people.
 It is the most common type of crowdsourcing, and companies often utilize it to engage their target market.